MHG Asia Pacific

 by Prof. Blair Kuys

-Industrial Design and clever market research to help struggling auto manufacturer diversify.
+Industrial Design and clever market research to help a struggling auto manufacturer diversify.

 MHG engaged CDI to develop 5 product ideas that would allow MHG to manufacture and supply product outside of the automotive manufacturing sector.